 Uncle Bob strikes again!
 I had been waiting for this book for about a year, and had set high expectation.
 It ended up exceeding my expectations and providing value in areas of technical architecture I was completely oblivious about.

-Find what architecture is really about, and most importantly what it’s not about.
+Discover what architecture is really about, and most importantly what it is not about.
 Learn the difference between architecturally critical elements and mere details.
 Get to know how important are layers and boundaries, and how to successfully define them.
 Brush up on numerous design principles for tackling function, component separation, and data management.
-Finally, become familiar with common architectural failures in the industry, and figure out how prevent and fix them.
+Finally, become familiar with common architectural failures of the Industry, and figure out how prevent or face them.

 Building Microservices: Designing Fine-Grained Systems

-Sam Newman has put together an excellent guide on microservices, explaining all the ins and outs of moving from monolithic systems to smaller, fine-grained and self-contained services.
-Of course this approach comes with a whole new set of practices, challenges and plenty of potential pitfalls, which the book does a great job depicting.
+Sam Newman has put together an excellent guide which is now considered a classic, explaining all the ins and outs of moving from monolithic systems to smaller, fine-grained and self-contained services.

 Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems

-Data is in the heart of most challenges related to systems design today.
+Today, data is in the heart of most challenges related to systems design.
 Architects have plenty of data-centric challenges to tackle, including scalability, consistency, reliability, efficiency, and maintainability.
 On top of that there are numerous platforms and tools that can be leveraged to achieve each project’s design goals, including relational / document / graph databases, stream / batch processors, web APIs and message brokers.

 Got any book suggestions of your own?
 Don’t hesitate to drop a line in the comments below!
-And if you’re hungry for more, have a look at at my full hand-picked collection of recommended books for software developers.
-Happy new year, and happy reading!
+And if you’re hungry for more, have a look at at my full hand-picked collection of recommended books for Software Industry professionals.
+Happy reading!